Webinars

 Rising Stars: A Webinar on Early Career Researchers’ Conference Experiences in Data

-27 February
+27 February 2024

-Claire and Lianchong, our ECR co-chairs, will share their experiences and key takeaways from IDW23 and DSWS, including networking opportunities, and the significance of their research in the data science community.
-They will also shed some light on the specific challenges faced by early career researchers and the unique aspects of presenting at these prominent data science conferences.
+Claire Rye and Lianchong Zhang, WDS Early Career Researcher Network co-chairs, shared their experiences and key takeaways from IDW23 and DSWS, highlighting networking opportunities and the significance of their research within the data science community.
+They discussed the specific challenges faced by early career researchers and the unique aspects of presenting at major data science conferences, offering insights into their journeys, the impact of their work, and the evolving role of early career professionals in shaping the future of data science.

 You can also view the slides from the presentation.